 A virtual server mirrors that of a physical server.
 So instead of only having access to the FTP account to upload files and CPanel to configure a few basic things, you have access to an even more complex control panel where you are the one deciding what software to install and what server settings to turn on and off.
-From here you can choose to setup a CPanel account, but this may beyond your knowledge base.
-A good host however will help you with all of this and may even have it all configured from the beginning.
+From here, you can choose to set up a cPanel account, but this may beyond your knowledge base.
+A good host, however, will help you with all of this and may even have it preconfigured.

 Why Use VPS Hosting?

-In light of this information the key reason to upgrade to a VPS is to maintain performance for your site if it has outgrown the shared environment.
-You will have more resources and those resources will be dedicated just to your site.
-If you are technically savvy it also gives you much more freedom, since you get root access to the virtual server and can configure it any way you wish.
+In light of this information, the key reason to upgrade to a VPS is to maintain performance for your site.
+If you have outgrown the shared environment.
+You will have more resources, and those resources will be dedicated just to your site.
+If you are technically savvy, it also gives you much more freedom, since you get root access to the virtual server and can configure it any way you wish.